fair-search/fairsearch-fair-java/java/README.md

 - `com.fairsearch.fair.Fair`
 - `com.fairsearch.fair.Simulator`

-The library contains sufficient Java doc for each functions.
+The library contains sufficient Java doc for each of the functions.

 # Builds